-Watch out for 3D XPoint, which is set to be released in 2016.
+Watch out for 3D XPoint.
+The Optane SSD DC P4800X was released to testers in 2017 and is expected to go G by then end of that year.
 It has shown to be 10 times faster and 10 times denser than the NAND and was invented by Intel and Micron.
-Intel is not pitching it as a replacement for either flash storage or RAM, but as something that come in between the two.
+Intel is not pitching it as a replacement for either flash storage or RAM, but as something that comes in between the two.
 They claim that the technology is not phase change, but I have seen a very persuasive argument that it could be just that.
 The name 3D XPoint (pronounced cross point) relates to the crossbar structure of wiring, with layers of parallel wires, where each layer runs at right angles to the one above.
 At each intersection of the wires there is a very small column which consists of a memory cell and a selector cell which is used to allow read and write access to the memory call.
 Access is controlled by varying the amount of voltage it receives via the wires.
 As 3D XPoint does not require transistors to store data, it avoids most of the issues found in NAND chips.

 Intel is already shipping 3D Xpoint SSDs to testers, and its first drives will be available for high-end desktops by the end of 2016.
 Micron is initially targeting its 3D Xpoint technology at enterprise SSDs.
 Initially, Micron is looking at 200GB to 1.4TB SSDs that could be plugged into PCI-Express slots.